vuetifyjs/vuetify/packages/docs/src/pages/en/introduction/why-vuetify.md

 Vuetify takes a mobile first approach to design which means your application just works out of the box—whether it's on a phone, tablet, or desktop computer.
 Over

-If you are an experienced developer and want to compare Vuetify to other libraries/frameworks, check out our [Why Vuetify?](/introduction/why-vuetify/) page.
+If you are an experienced developer and want to compare Vuetify to other libraries/frameworks, check out our [Vue Framework Comparison Chart](#comparison).

 ## Why Vuetify?